 On Tuesday, November 14, police in the Seminole Heights district in Tampa, Florida, responded to a call of “shots fired.”
 Police arrived on the scene within one minute and found the body of 60-year-old Ronald Felton dead in the street.

-There have been three other killings in the neighborhood over the past few weeks and police believe that all three killings are related.
+There were three other killings in the neighborhood over the past few weeks and police believe that all three killings were related.
 The three victims killed in October were all “bus riders and all three were shot at or near bus stops,” according to the Tampa Bay Times.